-If you are looking to start a business in Vietnam in 2021, you are in good company — Vietnam is one of the fastest-growing economies in the world, with 4.48% GDP growth in 2020.
+If you are looking to start a business in Vietnam, you are in good company — Vietnam is one of the fastest-growing economies in the world, with 4.48% GDP growth in 2020.
 It’s little wonder then that Vietnam is incredibly popular for those wishing to start a business — the outlook is bright, and the local middle-class population is believed to be the fastest-growing in Southeast Asia.

 Favourably, there are no minimum or maximum capital requirements for setting up a business in Vietnam (with some exceptions), making its entry extremely accessible.
 You can also invest in your business using any currency for maximum flexibility.

 It’s clear that Vietnam’s entrepreneurial appeal extends to its increasingly simple process for starting a business.
 However, as with any country, there are some hurdles, so let’s look at an overview of how you can start your own business in Vietnam.